RakhithJK/roundcube-roundcubemail-wiki/Skin-Markup.md

 The following environments are available:

+### session:

+This selector gives access to session variables.
+For example:

+    session:username

 ### config:

 All configuration values as set in `config/main.inc.php` can be accessed using this selector.
 It is also possible to set a default value which is used in case the config parameter is not set.
 This is done by adding another colon followed by the default value: